 Allen Funston 03:27

 Yeah, exactly.
-And it has really emerged because now content creation has been democratized, technology has allowed us all to pick up a phone, capture a selfie, capture a video, easily post it.
-And what that does is it now makes attention the scarce resource as opposed to the content, which might have been the case 50, 60 years ago, let’s say, when TV was first invented, or there were a handful of radio shows, that type of everything.
+It has really emerged because now content creation has been democratized.
+Technology has allowed us all to pick up a phone, capture a selfie, capture a video, easily post it.
+What that does is it now makes attention the scarce resource as opposed to the content, which might have been the case 50, 60 years ago, let’s say, when TV was first invented, or there were a handful of radio shows, that type of everything.

-Because there are two main issues.
-And I think we’re starting to see both of these emerge, and my goal is around resolving them.
-But the first issue is more so for medium to small-sized businesses, right?
-Because we all trade on attention, I could be a shoe salesperson and I’m now competing with Coca-Cola.
-Not because I sell soft drinks, but because I also trade on attention, I need your attention to sell my shoes, even if I have the best shoes in the city or even the best shoes in the country.
+The first issue is more so for medium to small-sized businesses, because we all trade on attention.
+I could be a shoe salesperson, and I’m now competing with Coca-Cola.
+Not because I sell soft drinks but because I also trade on attention.
+I need your attention to sell my shoes even if I have the best shoes in the city or even the best shoes in the country.
 If I don’t have your attention, you won’t buy from me, right?

 The other big issue though, which is one that I care even more deeply about, is that because attention is so valuable, increasingly more addictive and effective means will be used to get and keep our attention.
-And I think we’ve begun to see that in a lot of respects.
-And there’s nothing wrong right now with anything, any form of entertainment or the like, or any social platform, that has our attention.
+I think we’ve begun to see that in a lot of respects.
+There’s nothing wrong right now with anything, any form of entertainment or the like, or any social platform that has our attention.
 It only becomes an issue when we reflect back on how we’ve spent that time and we regret it.
-Right?
 It’s when we regret how we spend our time that these methods or technologies and the like start becoming a problem.

-And my concern around that is that the more that different technologies, let’s call it, hack our attention or learn what keeps our attention, the more we’re going to be engaged necessarily on that and the less that we will be focusing time on that which we truly value or that which is valuable for us long-term or that we find fulfilling as a way to spend our life, which I argue is our endgame.
+My concern around that is that the more that different technologies, let’s call it, hack our attention or learn what keeps our attention, the more we’re going to be engaged unnecessarily on that and the less that we will be focusing time on that which we truly value or that which is valuable for us long-term or that we find fulfilling as a way to spend our life, which I argue is our endgame.

 Chris Ippolito 08:53